Society of Decorative Painters -

 The Master Decorative Artist applicant must also pay the required fees and must submit three pieces of work for judging.
 The applicant must successfully complete all three categories (still life, stroke and floral), but need not enter all three or pass all three in the same year.
 However, the application fee must be paid each year the applicant enters a piece for judging.

-1. An official application must be completed, signed and sent with payment to SDP, 393 N. McLean Blvd, Wichita, KS 67203.
-The order form and fees for the Official Certification Kit may be sent at the same time or ordered at a later date after review of the portfolio.
+1. An official application must be completed, signed and sent with payment to SDP, 1220 E. First St. Wichita, KS 67214 The order form and fees for the Official Certification Kit may be sent at the same time or ordered at a later date after review of the portfolio.

 2. Upon receipt of the application and fees, an applicant number will be assigned and sent with the portfolio.